m-f-1998/login_php/README.md

-# Mastermind Game on Raspberry Pi
+# Login and Registration Script

 ### Created by Matthew Frankland (May 2018)